Check out this subway-inspired bathroom design we implemented during this stand-out NYC bathroom renovation, utilizing the green color of the 6 train.

 Any New York City resident knows that the unique green color that represents the 6 is one you can’t confuse with any other green.
 And what better way to check off two boxes with one simple choice?
 We decided to use that green as the focal point in the bathroom, and while we initially thought the choice was risky, the results were worth it.

 Our customers were risk takers, and it paid off.
 The unique, eye-popping color was an obvious reason this bathroom became one of Houzz’s most popular featured renovations.
-However, its over all appeal is subtler than that.
+However, its overall appeal is much more subtle.

 The vanity was the focal point for the bold green color, but designing and building it completely from scratch would have taken months.
 Instead of taking that path, we chose to eliminate part of the wait time by customizing a ready-made two-sink vanity from Way point.